Bin Weevils: Membership

 Bin Tycoon was a membership which unlocked gameplay elements such as in game items and activities.
 Many who subscribed to a premium membership received a monthly Dosh wage that gradually increased, depending on how many months a player had a premium membership.
-With this salary, the player could purchase hats for their character, items and clothing for their virtual pet, write magazines, access exclusive item bundles, and much more to do.
+With this salary, the player could purchase hats for their avatar, items and clothing for their virtual pet, access exclusive items and bundles, and unlock extra features.

 The currency "Dosh" was introduced in 2012 and replaced high Mulch prices in many areas, although it requires real currency payment.
 However, from time to time, players could take part in challenges, watch advertisements, or enter codes to earn the currency.
+Dosh top-ups were available on the subscription page.

 It was possible to become a paying member for 1 month with an SMS text in the early stages of the game, but was discontinued in 2013.
-Players were still eligible to buy Mulch from the subscription section before 2013, the highest amount being £14.99 for 75,000 Mulch.
+Players were still eligible to buy Mulch from the subscription page before 2013, the highest amount being £14.99 for 75,000 Mulch.
 Players could still acquire the currency in the game, although it was the main currency for a lot of activities.
-Players could choose to play multiplayer games to win currency or submit codes, etc. Dosh was the only currency to buy on the membership page.
+Players could choose to play games, complete puzzles, go on missions, take part in the lottery, complete treasure hunts, enter Mystery Codes at the Mystery Code Machine, and enter competitions to win currency.
 Bin Weevils revealed in 2015 that 90% of the content on the site was free to play and 90% of their audience was non-paying members.